UNATTENDED CHILDREN POLICY

-Parents are responsible for the conduct of minor children (under 18) in the library or on the library grounds, regardless of whether or not they accompany the children.
+Parents are responsible for the conduct of their minor children (under 18) in the library or on library grounds, regardless of whether or not they accompany the children.

-Children are subject to the same rules of behavior as adults when they come in the library building.
+Children are subject to the same rules of behavior as adults who come in the library building.

 AGES BIRTH TO AGE 8

-–Children from birth to age 8 must at all times be in the immediate presence of a parent or other responsible caretaker during the entire stay in the library.
+Children from birth to age 8 must be at all times in the immediate presence of a parent or other responsible caretaker during their stay in the library.

-–The exception to this is story hour or other library-sponsored programs.
+The exception to this is story hour or other library-sponsored programs.
 Parents or caretakers should bring their children to the room before the program, remain in the library, and be at the door to pick them up when the program is done.
-Parents and caretakers are responsible for the behavior of their child in the library.
+Parents and caregivers are responsible for the behavior of their child in the library.

 AGES 9 TO 11

-–Children ages 9 to 11 years need not be in the immediate presence of a parent or caregiver as long as their behavior is not disruptive to patrons or staff members.
+Children ages 9 to 11 years of age need not be in the immediate presence of a parent or caregiver as long as their behavior is not disruptive to other patrons or staff members.

-–This requirement may be waived, only with the prior knowledge and approval of the library staff.
-In some circumstances, a written waiver form from the parents or guardians may be required.
+This requirement may be waived, only with the prior knowledge and approval of the library staff.
+In some circumstances, a written waiver form the parents or guardian may be required.

 AGES 12 TO 18

-- Loud, abusive, aggressive, harassing, or obscene language or behavior.
+- Loud, abusive, agressive, harassing or obscene language or behavior.

-- Circumventing or attempting to circumvent in the library security system.
+- Circumventing or attempting to circumvent the library security system.

-- Running through the aisles or blocking the aisles so that access to the library materials and service are prevented.
+- Running through the aisles or blocking the aisles so that access to the library materials and services are prevented.

-–A child here just before closing will be given a chance to call home for a ride 15 minutes before the library closes.
+A child remaining in the library at closing will be able to call home for a ride 15 minutes before the library closes.
 Parents should give us the names of at least two other responsible adults who could be contacted.